-The panel discussion will take place on Friday, November 10 at 11.30am.
-This session is co-organised with the Centre for Democracy & Peace Building and the WANA Institute.
+The panel discussion took place on Friday, November 10 at 11.30am.
+This session was co-organised with the Centre for Democracy & Peace Building and the WANA Institute.

-This session draws on multi-disciplinary research in Europe and the Middle East with insight from field research with fighters and returnees to addresses crucial questions like:
+This session drew on multi-disciplinary research in Europe and the Middle East with insight from field research with fighters and returnees to addresses crucial questions like:

 - How does the spiritual factor enhance or undermine CVE efforts?
 How the spiritual interacts with the structural in understanding radicalisation and necessary CVE efforts?

 - How can policymakers and CVE stakeholders introduce behavioural and ideological transformations that can delegitimise extremist ideologies?

 - What are the prospects and challenges for reintegrating returnees in local communities with the current legal and communal infrastructure?

 - How can current knowledge and practices on CVE be revised and re-designed for efficient preventive CVE measures?

 Dr Dalia Ghanem-Yazbeck, El Erian Fellow, The Carnegie Middle East Center (CMEC), Beirut, moderated the panel discussion.